canmom/canmom.github.io/fiction/faecoldwar.md

 So Oberon merely nodded.
 It was worthwhile to have the Puck on hand, in any case: to draw into the open the rumours that swirled in the court, where they could be beaten into submission.

-"We would hear the entreaties of the good Governor of Annwn Province.
+"We would hear the entreaties of the good Governor of Annwn Colony.
 May he present himself before the Court."

 Gwyn ap Nudd moved forwards, resplendent as always in pearl-white robes, his skin so pale as to suggest a man drained of blood.
 He strummed once on the harp held in his arms, and smiled a wide sardonic smile.